Lying Tricep Extension: Muscles Worked, How To Do, Form

 4. EZ Bar Lying Tricep Extension

-The EZ bar has a unique design that allows for a more comfortable and ergonomic hand position, reducing strain on the wrists and elbows.
+The EZ bar’s unique design allows for a more comfortable and ergonomic hand position, reducing strain on the wrists and elbows.

 EZ Bar Lying Tricep Extension

-1. Lie down on a flat bench with your feet firmly planted on the ground.
+1. Lie on a bench with your feet planted on the ground.

 2. Grasp the Ez bar with an overhand grip (palms facing down) that is slightly narrower than shoulder-width apart.